 Why read this? : We review the role of delivery cost in your D2C business model.
-Learn how the different components of delivery cost impact your profit and loss.
-Learn how to balance making delivery attractive to customers, but still staying profitable.
+Learn how different delivery cost factors impact your bottom line.
+And how to balance making delivery attractive to customers while staying profitable.
 Read this to learn how to plan your D2C delivery cost more effectively.

 E-Commerce plans usually focus on benefits.
 The benefits for shoppers are clear.
-If you have internet access and a credit card, you can buy products 24/7 from anywhere in the world.
+With internet access and a credit card, you can buy products 24/7 from all over the world.

-How you get to those benefits though is less clear.
+How you get to those benefits is less clear, though.
 Online selling isn’t easy.

-There can be many barriers to overcome and issues to fix, including how you manage delivery cost.
-Once a customer places an order, many different actions need to happen to move the product from the warehouse to the delivery address.
-And each of those actions has a cost.
+There’s often many barriers to overcome and issues to fix, including how you manage delivery cost.
+Once the customer places an order, many different actions have to happen.
+And each action in your order processing system to move the product from the warehouse to the customer’s doorstep comes with a cost.

 Costs before delivery

 Let’s start with the costs which happen before the delivery process starts.
 That’s the easy bit.

 These are the costs to make your product.
 The raw ingredients and materials.
 The production and assembly cost.
 And when they are “finished goods”, the cost of putting them into a warehouse and storing them.

 Produce X units of the product, and your total COGs is X times the COGs per unit.
 COGs will change slowly over time (e.g. if suppliers start charging you more), but it’s mostly pretty stable.